skelterjohn/tmplcute/README.md

 "--arr[0]=123" will create an 'arr' field that is a slice, and set its first element to the string "123" if it does not already exist, or attempt to match its type if it does (types may already have been set by the other decoders).

+The templating also has embedded funcs for output in json, rjson, or yaml.

 ## Examples ##
 fields